semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Resources

-There exist two kinds of resources: `secrets` bucket and projects.
+There exist two kinds of resources: `secret` and `project`.
 Each resource is uniquely identified by its name.

 #### Secrets

-You can consider a `secrets` bucket as a place where you can store your sensitive data.
+You can consider a `secret` as a place where you can store your sensitive data.

-Each `secrets` bucket is associated with a single organization.
-In other words, a `secrets` bucket belongs to an organization.
-In order to use a specific `secrets` bucket you should be connected to its organization.
+Each `secret` is associated with a single organization.
+In other words, a `secret` belongs to an organization.
+In order to use a specific `secret` you should be connected to its organization.

-Currently, there is no way to use two or more `secrets` buckets that belong in different organizations in the same Semaphore 2.0 project.
-You should import the desired `secrets` buckets in a single organization and used them from there.

 #### Projects